Awesome Biblical Proof that:

 Twice it refers clearly to Judah (the Jews).

-Ps 60:7 “Judah is My lawgiver.”
+Ps 60:7 (vs 7 in Eng. translations), “Judah is My lawgiver.”
 (Hebrew: ‘Yehudah Mechoqeqi’).
 Some English translations render it ‘My Sceptre’.

 Ps.
 108:8 – the same –